Read this article summarized with

 • You’re managing certifications across a large workforce

-The ideal workflow when using both:
+The workflow when using both:

-1. SOP software creates and maintains the procedures
+1. SOP software creates and maintains the procedures.

-2. Procedures feed into the LMS as training content
+2. Procedures feed into the LMS as training content.

-3. The LMS assigns training, delivers assessments, and tracks completion
+3. The LMS assigns training, delivers assessments, and tracks completion.

-4. When a procedure changes in the SOP tool, the LMS training is updated to match
+4. When a procedure changes in the SOP tool, the LMS training is updated to match.

 Side-by-side comparison for operations teams